 The Epiphany Season focuses not only on the journey of the Magi but also the other great epiphanies of Christ.
 Two in particular are Christ’s baptism by John in the River Jordan, and his changing of water into wine at the wedding in Cana of Galilee.
 These three epiphanies have for many centuries been tied together.

 At Cana, after Jesus changed the water to wine at his mother’s intercession, Saint John says that in this first of his miracles Jesus “manifested his glory, and his disciples believed in him.”
 If you visit Saint Thomas, you can see a depiction of the wedding at Cana as well as the depiction of the baptism of our Lord, found on the triptych above the Chantry Chapel altar.

 All are welcome to worship with us throughout the Epiphany Season, as the church reveals, week after week, that the child born in Bethlehem is the Christ, the promised Messiah, the Savior of the world.

 Peter, Paul and Christian Unity

 Each year, we celebrate the Octave of Prayer for Christian Unity, an eight-day period also known as the Week of Prayer for Christian Unity.
 It begins with the Feast of the Confession of Saint Peter, always on January 18, and ends with the Feast of the Conversion of Saint Paul, always on January 25.
-In 2017, these dates fall on Wednesdays.

 The Sunday that falls within this week is traditionally a Sunday in which we, at Saint Thomas, celebrate Christian Unity, our common faith in our Lord Jesus Christ with all Christians throughout the world.